MODULE 17 is composed of 1 video and a written module in which TRUSTEES WILL EXPLORE:

 - Contributing to public meetings in a way that earns public confidence in the work of the board

-- Put the good of the school system before individual political agendas
+- Putting the good of the school system before individual political agendas

-- Focus at least as much on assessing the value of initiatives as in controlling costs
+- Focusing on assessing the value of initiatives and controlling costs

-- Be open-minded to the views of fellow board members
+- Being open-minded to the views of fellow board members

 School board trustees are individuals who have been elected to represent their constituents.
 At the same time, however, they are members of a board of trustees that must collectively make decisions based on the mission, vision and values of the board.
 It takes a willingness of board members to explore the very best governing practices available, to examine their own ways of doing business and, as necessary, to adopt practices that will make them more effective governors.

-One overall indicator of success is public confidence in the public school system.
-A crucial factor in this regard is how well the board governs itself.
-One of the key tools the board has at its disposal is an effective Code of Conduct.
+One overall indicator of success is public confidence in the system.
+A crucial factor in this regard is how well a board governs itself.
+One of the key tools the board has at its disposal is an effective code of conduct.

 CODES OF CONDUCT